Apply

 College of Education, Nursing and Health Professions

-860.768.5373 Dana 401F ResearchGate
+860.768.5373 Dana 401F ResearchGate Cerebral Palsy Research Network (CPRN) Adult Study Group

 Education

-University of Connecticut, Department of Allied Health, Physical Therapy, BS
+BS University of Connecticut, Physical Therapy

-My teaching focus is on neurologic rehabilitation, motor control, physical activity for health and well being, and research methods.
-Professional interests include advocacy for access to rehabilitation services by underserved populations, aging with cerebral palsy, quality improvement, and physical activity and quality of life.
+Professional interests include advocacy for access to rehabilitation services by underserved populations, aging with cerebral palsy, quality improvement, and physical activity and quality of life for those with lifelong disability.
 I am a founding member of the Cerebral Palsy Research Network, which is a learning health network for individuals with cerebral palsy that focuses on high quality multicenter research, quality improvement, advocacy, and community outreach.
-Current professional work is focused on improving community based rehabilitation services for individuals with cerebral palsy.
+Current professional work is focused on improving access to community-based evidence-based exercise programs for individuals with cerebral palsy and others with lifelong neurologic disability.